Taxation of Trusts and their Beneficiaries

 Taxation of Trust Beneficiaries

 The trust is only permitted to deduct distributions taxable to the beneficiaries.
 Therefore, the total amount taxable to all trust beneficiaries cannot be less than the distribution deduction claimed by the trust.
-Total distributions to beneficiaries will exceed the distribution deduction if a portion of the distribution consists of tax-exempt income, income on which the trust has already paid tax on, principal, which is not subject to taxation, or if there were deductible expenses allocated to corpus, and deducted to arrive at the tentative taxable income before the deduction of the distribution deduction.
+Total distributions to beneficiaries will exceed the distribution deduction if a portion of the distribution consists of tax-exempt income, income on which the trust has already paid tax, principal, which is not taxable, or if there were deductible expenses allocated to corpus and deducted to arrive at the tentative taxable income before deducting the distribution deduction.
 Multiple beneficiaries are taxed proportionately on their share of taxable amounts distributed.

 Example: How to Calculate the Taxable Portion of Distributions to Beneficiaries